 Kawasaki, K. (1996).
 Art and cultural policy in Japan.
 In M. Rosanne (Ed.), Art and Business.
 An International Perspective on Sponsorship (pp. 195–202).
 Praeger.

 - Web page references:

 Family and first name(s) of the author(s), title of the text, and complete URL.
-If no author is indicated in the web page, the name of the institution, organization etc. that publishes the text should be used instead.
+If no author is indicated in the web page, the name of the institution, organization etc. that owns the web page should be used instead.

 Smiers, J. (n.d.).
 Copyrights: A choice of no choice for artists and third world countries; the public domain is loosing anyway. http://www.constantvzw.com/copy.cult/copyrights.pdf

 UNESCO (1950): Records of the General Conference of UNESCO - Florence 1950.
 Resolutions. http://unesdoc.unesco.org/images/0011/001145/114589e.pdf

 Attention: You have to indicate the exact page numbers in case the reference file is in PDF or Word format (i.e. in case there is page numbering in the original file).

 - Books by only one author:

 - Footnotes are used only to give detailed explanation or additional information that does not need to appear in the main text.
 Please do not use them for references.
 Footnote numbers usually appear in the text as exponents.
 Please, write the footnote text in the footer of the corresponding pages.
 Footnote font size usually is smaller than the main text.